Amy Guterson: Kol Isha

 After getting married and settling in Squirrel Hill, Guterson began educating artists and actresses in the community through the local Chabad.
 During this time she met Barb Feige, an actress and stage manager, and the two formed Kol Isha, a Jewish women's theatre troupe, in 1995.
 The following year, the troupe performed their first play, An Invisible Thread, at the Squirrel Hill Jewish Community Center.

 The group's second play, Journey Through Ruth, about modern-day women encountering the Biblical figures of Ruth and Naomi, premiered in 1998.
 A third play, The Choosing, premiered in 1999 at Pittsburgh's City Theatre; that same year, the troupe performed a Hanukkah play entitled Hannukah Lights.
 In 2001 they performed Spirits of Valor, which portrayed the historical Jewish women Bella Abzug, Barbara Myerhoff, Molly Picon, Emma Lazarus, and Glückel of Hameln, at the Jewish Community Center of Greater Pittsburgh in celebration of Jewish Women's History Month.
 Another play, Imagining Bubbe, based on stories told by the troupe members' grandmothers, premiered in 2007.

 In addition to their productions, the troupe have also presented workshops and small performances at such venues as the Jewish Orthodox Feminist Alliance and Pittsburgh's Congregation Beth Shalom.

 Tzohar Seminary

 In October 2011, Guterson opened the Tzohar Seminary for Chassidus and the Arts in Pittsburgh, a post-high school arts program for Orthodox Jewish girls.
 The name "Tzohar" comes from the Hebrew term for "window" used in the Biblical description of Noah's Ark, which also translates to "precious stone".
 Tzohar curriculum combines Torah study and arts education, with classes in creativity and the arts, Hasidic teachings, writing, music, dance, fine arts, theatre, filmmaking, Tanya, and the weekly Torah portion.
-The school's principal is Rabbi Aaron Herman, and teachers have included Agent Emes creator Leibel Cohen and author and columnist Rabbi Shais Taub.
+The school's principal is Rabbi Dovid Hordiner, and teachers have included Agent Emes creator Leibel Cohen and author and columnist Rabbi Shais Taub.